 Sound level is expressed by reference to a specified national/international standard.
 The Sound Pressure Level (SPL) is used to describe sound at a specified distance or specific receptor location.
 In expressing sound pressure level on a logarithmic scale, sound pressure is compared to a reference value of 20 micropascals (μ Pa).
-SPL depends not only on the power of the source, but also on the distance from the source and on the acoustical characteristics of the space surrounding the source (absorption, reflection, etc.).
+SPL depends not only on the power of the source, but also on the distance from the source and the acoustical characteristics of the transmission path (absorption, reflection, etc.).